 In the world of coffee brewing, pour-over, cold brew, French press and Aeropress get all the buzz.
 Yet, for the vast majority of people, these methods of making coffee are not ideal — at least not for those grueling minutes between sleep and getting out the door every morning.
 Much to the chagrin of coffee purists, the mighty drip coffee maker is still most coffee drinkers’ preferred choice due to speed and convenience.

 In the past decade or so, a thousand and one companies have pushed their way into market, though very few have the intention (let alone the ability) to manufacture coffee brewers that make truly good coffee.
-We tested what most experts consider the world’s best drip coffee makers, comparing size, speed, price and performance, to identify which machines to buy (and avoid) in 2021.
+We tested what most experts consider the world’s best drip coffee makers, comparing size, speed, price and performance, to identify which machines to buy in 2021.

 - Best Overall Coffee Maker: Oxo 8-Cup Coffee Maker

 - Best Upgrade Coffee Maker: Breville Precision Brewer